Feedback Loop

 Example 1

-In the case below, an alert has been identified on May 1st.
+In the case below, big drops have been identified in September.
 After investigation, the root cause has been identified by your team but won't fix it for now.
-Since it will not be fixed any time soon, and in order to avoid impacting future predictions, you can set the Qualification to "Known Error".
+Since it will not be fixed any time soon, and in order to avoid impacting future predictions, you can set the Qualification to "No Action Needed/Known Error".

 Example 2

-In the case below, an alert has been identified on March 3rd.
-After investigation, it appears that the alert was inaccurate and that the model underestimated the expected value.
+In the case below, an alert has been identified.
+After investigation, it appears that the alert was inaccurate because the increase and change in trend is an expected business shift.